-What Is a Bond Coupon and How Did It Get Its Name?
+Learn What a Bond Coupon Is and Why It Is Called That

 There's actually an interesting story behind the terminology employed; why the phrase "bond coupon" has survived into the 21st century.